Skip to Content

 5. Children Just Like Me

-The book Children Just Like Me describes the lives of 44 children from 36 countries, some of whom live in a rural area while others live in bustling and exciting big cities.
+The book Children Just Like Me describes the lives of 44 children from 36 countries, some of whom live in rural areas while others live in bustling and exciting big cities.

 By exploring the international cultures of places like Israel, China, and Argentina, kids will learn that they are quite different from other children in many ways and yet so similar in others.

-Kids love knowing how other kids around the world live and this book does an awesome job with that.
+Kids love knowing how other kids around the world live; this book does an awesome job with that.

-Our family loves DK books because they have tons and tons of photos that help my kids understand the content.
+Our family loves DK books because they have tons of photos that help my kids understand the content.
+They’re well-loved by kids and adults alike.

 We have DK books for all kinds of topics (including Star Wars), but this one is my favorite because it really does feel like you are meeting kids from all over the world.